shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ## Introduction

 This project explores the design and fabrication of a custom, high-torque-density actuator, dubbed the "Shactuator," leveraging a 3D printed gearbox, and low cost brushless DC motors, and a an ODrive motor controllerr.
 My distant goal is to build a robtoic dog or humanoid, but you can't do that without validating an actuator design.
-Naturally, that led me to design and construct our my actuators to deepen my understanding of electronics, motors, and gearboxes.
+Naturally, that led me to design and build this actuator to deepen my understanding of electronics, motors, and gearboxes.
 By getting my hands dirty with these foundational elements of applied robotics, I aimed to gain a comprehensive understanding of the root components essential for millions of applications.

 ## Project Goals & Requirements